Skip to main content

 Foreign policy

-Achieving universal recognition of statehood and membership of major international organisations including the United Nations, European Union and NATO are key foreign policy priorities for Kosovo.
+Kosovo's key foreign policy priorities are achieving universal recognition of statehood and membership of major international organisations including the United Nations, European Union and NATO.

 Kosovo and Serbia began a process to normalise relations in 2013 as part of the EU-facilitated Brussels Agreement.
 Talks under this process are currently stalled.